 |Level of Support:||Education||Cost:||$629.00|

-7 a.m. sharp, it's up and at ’em!
-Your advisors will cook up breakfast before we all delve into discussions about equipment and what a savvy off-pavement bike traveler should pack.
-Then we'll address how one should best carry all this critical stuff.
-We'll talk about the classic trailer vs. pannier debate, which has become even more complicated with the advent of an array of creative frame-mounted packs, which many bikepackers favor.
+7:00 a.m. sharp, it's up and at ’em!
+Your advisors will cook up breakfast before we delve into discussions about equipment and what a savvy off-pavement bike traveler should pack.
+Then, we'll address how one should best carry all this critical stuff.
+We'll talk about the classic trailer vs. pannier debate, which has become even more complicated with the advent of an array of creative frame-mounted packs, favored by many bikepackers.
 After we sort out the gear issues, it will be time for a well-deserved hearty lunch.

 Following the lunch break, we will discuss what it's like to live off the road, exploring topics of safety, backcountry touring skills, attitude and etiquette, and general touring rules.
-Then we'll put some of this newly acquired knowledge to work on a short ride — a warm-up for our multi-day adventure that begins tomorrow.
+Then we'll put some of this newly acquired knowledge to work on a short ride—a warm-up for our multi-day adventure that begins tomorrow.
 We'll also stop at the market and buy food for the next day.
-Learning what food to purchase and pack will be an important lesson; there's almost nothing worse than a hungry cyclist who isn’t fed enough food!
+Learning what food to purchase and pack will be an important lesson; there's almost nothing worse than a hungry cyclist!
 Returning to camp, we'll enjoy an evening meal before settling in for discussions about the crucial skills of map reading, trip preparation, and preparing for inclement weather and roadside repairs.
 After another full day, it's time to catch a few winks before we head out on tour tomorrow.

 As we embark on four days and three nights of field work, we’ll not only have a chance to learn more about the theories and skills specific to off-road bicycle travel, but we’ll also apply all that we've learned in a practical way.
-We will travel and live as a group would on an Adventure Cycling tour on the Great Divide route: sharing meals, campsites, and friendship.
+We will travel and live as a group would on an Adventure Cycling tour: sharing meals, campsites, and friendship.
 Our chosen route promises to ease us into the experience as well as offer spectacular scenery.
-After field-testing all that you have learned on this four-day loop, you will arrive back at the starting point a seasoned off-pavement bicycle-touring veteran.
+After field-testing all that you have learned on this four-day loop, you'll arrive back at the starting point, a seasoned off-pavement bicycle-touring veteran.

 "I really enjoyed the people in our group.
 They were all great and willing to do whatever it took to make this tour succeed.
 The scenery on this tour was amazing.
 We rode past waterfalls, pristine streams, mountain meadows, valleys, mountain lakes and dense forests.
 We stopped and ate wild Huckleberries and wild strawberries which were absolutely fantastic."